tzaeschke/phtree/README.md

 - There is a Master thesis about [Cluster-Computing and Parallelization for the Multi-Dimensional PH-Index](http://e-collection.library.ethz.ch/eserv/eth:47729/eth-47729-01.pdf) (2015).
 - The hypercube navigation is discussed in detail in [Efficient Z-Ordered Traversal of Hypercube Indexes](https://github.com/tzaeschke/phtree/blob/master/Z-Ordered_Hypercube_Navigation.pdf) (2017).

+Since 2019, development is kindly supported by [Improbable](https://improbable.io).

 Maven: